The Day You Went Away: The Best of M2M

-Marisa Brown from AllMusic gave the album four out of five stars, concluding "It's way more M2M than is necessary, but it certainly does the job of giving the best of them."
-The liner notes include lyrics to the songs; however, there is a mistake in the lyrics for "Don't Say You Love Me", as the notes contain the lyrics from the version of the song that appeared on Pokémon: The First Movie, whereas the album includes the version that appeared on Shades of Purple.
+Marisa Brown of AllMusic gave the album four out of five stars, concluding, "It's way more M2M than is necessary, but it certainly does the job of giving the best of them."
+The liner notes include lyrics to the songs; however, there is a mistake in the lyrics for "Don't Say You Love Me".
+The notes contain the version from the Pokémon: The First Movie, while the album features the version from Shades of Purple.